 Use a firewall and enhance your browser’s Privacy Settings

 Use pop-up blocker and adjust your User Account Control

 1. Install an antivirus software and perform regular updates

 This is something that almost all of us do when we buy a new computer; we go for an antivirus software.
-Antivirus software is the first step towards combating virus and virus attacks and ensures virus removal.
+Antivirus software is the first step towards combating virus and virus attacks and ensures best virus removal.
 We need antivirus programs to scan our computer and all its files, to check external devices against any possible threats and to protect our PCs from malware coming through the internet.
 Choosing a genuine, effective and trusted antivirus is very important in this regard.
 You should also make it a point to update your antivirus software.
 Many brands offer the options to automate the update at a time when they are nearing expiry dates.
 Other security updates, such as Windows OS updates, should also be carried out routinely to ensure they can fend off latest virus threats.

 2. Create strong passwords